cyrusimap/cyrus-imapd/doc/source/imap/developer/basicserver.rst

 --------------------
 (Nearly there)

-Before you launch Cyrus for the first time, create the Cyrus directory structure: use :ref:`mkimap <imap-admin-commands-mkimap>`.
+Before you launch Cyrus for the first time, create the Cyrus directory structure: use :cyrusman:`mkimap(8)`.

 ::